-Private market is a long term asset class, so we take a long term approach to investing and do not seek to time the market based on changes in the short term outlook for the investment environment for any particular strategy.
+Private markets are long term asset classes, so we take a long term approach to investing and do not seek to time the market based on changes in the short term outlook for the investment environment for any particular strategy.

 There are three primary challenges in building a successful private market programs today.
 First, manager selection is critical to achieving the desired returns given the significant performance penalty if you are not invested in top performing funds.
 Second, as the private markets have matured and attracted increasing amounts of institutional capital, funds are regularly oversubscribed.
 Third, fund manager investment performance is not repeatable – meaning, managers do not consistently beat their benchmarks from one fund to the next.
 We believe the following aspects of our manager selection process serve to mitigate these challenges:

 Thinking outside‐the‐box: As with other asset classes, private market investors are often guilty of herd mentality and performance chasing, which may lead to mediocre results.
 While our client account portfolios are weighted towards proven manager funds, we also believe it is important to continually identify new and emerging manager funds.
 Such funds have been a significant contributor to our investment results.